oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

    "destination-ipv6-network", do not support handling a list of IP prefixes, which may then lead to having to support large numbers of ACL entries in a configuration file.

-The same issue
-is encountered when ACLs have to be in place to mitigate DDoS attacks (e.g., {{?RFC9132}}) when a set of sources are involved in such an attack.
-The situation is even worse when both a list of sources and destination prefixes are involved.
+The same issue is encountered when ACLs have to be in place to mitigate DDoS attacks that involve a set of sources (e.g., {{?RFC9132}}).
+The situation is even worse when both a list of sources and destination prefixes are involved in the filtering.

 {{example}} shows an example of the required ACL configuration for filtering traffic from two prefixes.